Pictogrammers/Element/src/proxy.md

 Objects nested in a object do not support observers.

+`ele` must be within a `shadowRoot` as binded items are tracked by host instance.

 ```typescript
 const foo = {
     objLevel1: { objLevel2: 'old value' },